 Chapter 1: In the Beginning

-In annoyance, I sat up and tried to open my eyes, but I couldn't for some reason.
-It felt like my eyelids were stuck together.
+An ear-splitting electronic wailing jolted me awake like a sharp knife to the brain.
+With a groan of pain, I sat up straight and tried to open my eyes, but it felt like my eyelids were stuck together.

 "Mom?"
 I croaked.

-Underneath the loud wailing of what sounded like a horn, there was a muffled sound coming from somewhere nearby, a kind of scratching noise.
+Underneath the loud wailing, there was a muffled sound coming from somewhere nearby, a kind of scratching noise.

 "Mom?"
 I called again.